|

 PROSPERO:

-Italian and Spanish form of Roman Prosperus,
+Italian and Spanish form of Latin Prosperus,

 meaning "fortunate, successful."
+Shakespeare used this name in his

 PRUDENCIO: